jwlee0208/firstproj/README.md

 ----------------------------
 3.6.1.1.1.1.
 Go to http://redis.io/download , download and execute to install redis

-3.6.1.1.1.2. set about redis into pom.xml(maven dependency) and update maven dependency following this :
+3.6.1.1.1.2.
+Set about redis into pom.xml(maven dependency) and update maven dependency following this :

-3.6.1.1.1.2.1. set about redis into pom.xml
+3.6.1.1.1.2.1.
+Set about redis into pom.xml

 		<!-- redis -->
 		<dependency>